11 Tax Deductions You Could Be Claiming

 It Pays to Keep Tax Receipts Organised

 Another clever way to keep track of receipts is by digitising.
 You can photograph or scan the receipts to file on your computer.
 If space is an issue, use a separate hard drive or cloud software to manage the snaps.
 Or consider a Receipt Management system, which takes on the hard work for you, and even uploads the information into your online accounting software.
-Read more tips for keeping your receipts and invoices organised for tax time.

 Don’t Forget!
 There Are Benefits to Claiming Tax Deductions